Python-Markdown/markdown/docs/extensions/api.md

     return MyExtension(**kwargs)
 ```

-When `markdown.Markdown` is passed the "name" of your extension as a dot notation string that does not include a class
+When [`markdown.Markdown`][markdown.Markdown] is passed the "name" of your extension as a dot notation string that
-(for example `path.to.module`), it will import the module and call the `makeExtension` function to initiate your
+does not include a class (for example `path.to.module`), it will import the module and call the `makeExtension`
-extension.
+function to initiate your extension.

 ## Registries { #registry }

-The `markdown.util.Registry` class is a priority sorted registry which Markdown uses internally to determine the
+The [`markdown.util.Registry`][markdown.util.Registry] class is a priority sorted registry which Markdown uses
-processing order of its various processors and patterns.
+internally to determine the processing order of its various processors and patterns.

-A `Registry` instance provides two public methods to alter the data of the registry: `register` and `deregister`.
+A `Registry` instance provides two public methods to alter the data of the registry:
+[`register`][markdown.util.Registry.register] and [`deregister`][markdown.util.Registry.deregister].
 Use
 `register` to add items and `deregister` to remove items.
 See each method for specifics.

 When registering an item, a "name" and a "priority" must be provided.
 All items are automatically sorted by the value